Galois representations on the cohomology of hyper-K\"{a}hler varieties: Galois representations

 \end{conjecture} Let us note that the version of the Mumford--Tate conjecture given here is stronger than the one which says that under the comparison isomorphism $H^j_{X,\ell}\cong H^{j}_{X}\otimes_{\QQ} \QQ_{\ell}$ the group $G(H^j_{X,\ell})^{0}$ is identified with $\MT(H^j_{X}) \otimes \QQ_{\ell}$ for all $j$.

 The Mumford--Tate conjecture does not depend on the base field, and it may even be formulated for varieties over the complex numbers, see \cite[\S1.6]{moonen2017}.

 At present, four deformation types of complex hyper-K\"{a}hler varieties are known besides $\mathrm{K}3$ surfaces, commonly referred to as the deformation types $\mathrm{K}3^{[n]}$ and $\mathrm{Kum}^n$ (\cite{beauville1983varietes}), for all $n\geq 2$, and O'Grady's deformation types $\mathrm{OG}10 $ (\cite{O'G99}) and $\mathrm{OG}6$ (\cite{O'G03}).
-Together with Lie Fu and Ziyu Zhang, we have proven the Mumford--Tate conjecture for all hyper-K\"{a}hler varieties of one of these types.
+Together with Lie Fu and Ziyu Zhang, we have proven the Mumford--Tate conjecture for all hyper-K\"{a}hler varieties of one of these types (the case of $\mathrm{K}3^{[n]}$-type varieties was dealt with in \cite{floccari2019}).

 \begin{theorem}[{\cite[Theorem 1.18]{FFZ}}] Let $X$ be a hyper-K\"{a}hler variety over~$K$.
 Assume that $X$ is deformation equivalent to one of the known examples, that is, $X_{\CC}$ is of deformation type $\mathrm{K}3^{[n]}$, $\mathrm{Kum}^n$, $\mathrm{OG}10 $ or $\mathrm{OG}6$.
 Then the Mumford--Tate Conjecture \ref{conj:mtc} holds for $X$. \end{theorem}